tylerchilds/bytesize/_posts/2019-03-12-hello-world/index.md

 {% include components/browser.html url="/examples/hello-world" height="200px" title="Hello World" %}

+**WOW!** I know it's not much to look at, but that's your first program.
+Everyone who is anyone starts with Hello World in every language.
+[You're an engineer!](/posts/you-are-an-engineer)

 If you double click an HTML file in a folder, it should open with your default browser.
 If that doesn't work or you want to try it with a different browser, right click the file and use "Open with" to select the browser you'd like to use.

 ### Going Beyond